cables-gl/cables/src/ops/base/Ops.Math.Sign/Ops.Math.Sign.md

-result is 1 or -1
+result is 1 if value is positive or -1 if value is negative